RetailMeNotSandbox/roux/doc/spec/ingredient-spec.md

 ### Private ingredient paths

 Ingredients should refer to non-entry point files using relative paths:
-`../path/to/file`.
+`./path/to/file`.

+For example, in `my-ingredient/index.scss`, to refer to a non-entry point SCSS file, you may `@import subfile.scss` or `@import subfolder/subfile.scss`.

 Some technologies (Handlebars, e.g.) have limitations that prevent using relative paths.
-In this case, ingredients must refer to non-entry point files by prepending a relative path from the ingredient root to the file in question with the ingredient's ingredient path:
+In this case, ingredients must refer to non-entry point files by prepending a relative path from the ingredient root to the file in question with the ingredient's ingredient path: `@scope/my-pantry/path/to/my-ingredient/path/to/file`.
-`@scope/my-pantry/path/to/my-ingredient/path/to/file`.

 The resulting path must be normalized: `@scope/my-pantry/my-ingredient/./foo` must be written as `@scope/my-pantry/my-ingredient/foo`, e.g.

 In any case, an ingredient path must not refer to a non-entry point file in another ingredient.